-The SSD120-(XX)N()-RS232 should be installed in a manner consistent with the requirements of 14 CFR part 43.
+The SSD120-(XX)N()-RS232 is to be installed in a manner consistent with the requirements of 14 CFR Part 43.
 Good workmanship and installation practices in accordance with the instructions given in this publication are to be observed.
 To verify the digitizer has been properly and safely installed, the installer should perform a visual inspection and conduct an overall operational check of the system prior to flight.

-The SSD120-(XX)N()-RS232 series of digitizer may be mounted in any attitude within the internal structure of the aircraft.
+The SSD120-(XX)N( )-RS232 series of digitizer may be mounted in any attitude within the internal structure of the aircraft.
 DO NOT mount the digitizer in the direct air stream of either hot or cold air ducts.
-The mounting position should allow for a short static pressure line from the digitizer to the altimeter, access to the digitizer's adjustments, and ample room for a service loop for the interconnecting cabling.
+The mounting position should allow for a short static pressure line from the digitizer to the altimeter, access to the digitizer's adjustments, and ample room for a service loop for the interconnecting cabling to the transponder.
 The SSD120-(XX)N-RS232 is provided with two static port inlets, either or both may be used to connect the digitizer to the aircraft static system.
 If only one static port inlet is used, install the 1/8-27NPT plug included with the connector kit into the unused static port.
-Apply an anti-seize pipe sealant (not included) or equal to the plug.
+Apply pipe sealant (not included) or equal to the plug.
 Exercise care to prevent excess sealant from plugging the inlet to the pressure sensor.
-Loctite RTV Clear Silicone Sealant (59530) was used to seal static line connections during all environmental testing at Trans-Cal.
+Loctite RTV Clear Silicone Sealant (59530) is recommended and is used to seal static line connections during all environmental testing at Trans-Cal.
+To prevent damage to the Digitizer, use double wrench technique when installing or removing fittings.

-Avoid mounting the SSD120-(XX)N()-RS232 near any equipment operating with high pulse currents or high power outputs such as strobe power supplies, radar and satellite communications equipment.
+Avoid mounting the SSD120-(XX)N( )-RS232 near any equipment operating with high pulse currents or high power outputs such as strobe power supplies, radar and satellite communications equipment.

-On SSD120-(XX)NE-RS232 devices operating below -20°C, use metal fittings with antiseize sealing compound on all static line connections.
+On SSD120-(XX)NE-RS232 devices where the expected operating temperature range drops below -20°C, use metal fittings on all static line connections.
 The coefficient of thermal expansion for nylon is roughly three times that of aluminum.
 Nylon and plastic fittings will leak at low temperatures due to thermal contraction.